 I'm an Assistant Professor of Finance at the Darden School of Business, University of Virginia.

 My research interests are in empirical corporate finance and financial intermediation.
-Specifically, I'm interested in venture capital and the financing of startup companies
+Specifically, I'm interested in venture capital and private equity.

 Contact: abuzovr@darden.virginia.edu